Meet the Advocates

 Gender Equality and Body Confidence activist

-Riju runs an advocacy campaign called “Perfect Imperfections” to stop the normalization of derogatory body remarks and gender-based body policing in my country.
+She runs an advocacy campaign called “Perfect Imperfections” to stop the normalization of derogatory body remarks and gender-based body policing in Nepal.
 Through this campaign, she intends to educate individuals through digital platforms on various ways of embracing imperfections; empower them through activities and programmes to make them feel good in their own skin; and advocate and strive for a community where body policing has NO place in our daily lives.

 ‘I believe that you are never too young or never too old to make a difference in society.
 Even though your voice is being heard by only few, it is being heard!
 So never hesitate to raise your voice against what you believe is wrong.’